OpenFunscripter/OFS/README.md

 # OpenFunscripter
 I swear this is a C++ project despite what the statistic on this repo says 😅

-The project is based on OpenGL, SDL2 & libmpv ( and I'm kind of proud of it ).
+The project is based on OpenGL, SDL2, ImGui, & libmpv ( and I'm kind of proud of it ).

 ![OpenFunscripter Screenshot](https://github.com/gagax1234/OpenFunscripter/raw/master/OpenFunscripter.jpg)